-Pectus Excavatum Repair (NUSS Procedure)
+Pectus Excavatum Repair (NUSS Procedure) in Fountain Valley, CA

 Daniel M. Bethencourt, MD is one of the few surgeons in the Southern California who performs the minimally invasive pectus excavatum repair.
-Over the years Dr. Bethencourt has performed hundreds of “NUSS” procedures on patients of variaous ages (child-adult) who suffer from the pectus excavatum (or “sunken chest”) deformity.
+Over the years Dr. Bethencourt has performed hundreds of “NUSS” procedures on patients of various ages (child-adult) who suffer from the pectus excavatum (or “sunken chest”) deformity.

 Pectus excavatum is caused by an overgrowth of costal cartilage during chest wall development before birth.
 It is usually apparent by age 2 or 3 and can become more severe during later childhood and progress further with pubertal growth.